WPI Social Implications Of Computing

 16 hours / week

-The Syllabus will change throughout the course as new interests are found and material is covered ahead or behind schedule.
+The Syllabus will change throughout the course as talks are scheduled, new interests are found and material is covered ahead or behind schedule.
 Changes will be made in class and recorded in the class slides.
-You will be responsible for the material in the assigned reading.
+You are responsible for the material in the assigned reading and class slides.

 Students with approved academic accommodations should plan to submit their accommodation letters through the Office of Accessibility Services Student Portal.
 Should you have any questions about how accommodations can be implemented in this particular course, please contact me as soon as possible.
 Students who are not currently registered with the Office of Accessibility Services (OAS) but who would like to find out more information about requesting accommodations, documentation guidelines, and what the accommodated interactive process entails should plan to contact OAS either by email AccessibilityServices@wpi.edu, by phone (508) 831-4908, or by stopping by the office on the 5th floor of Unity Hall.